 4. In your list of results, check the menu on the left for ways to limit your results, such as by resource type, library or publication date.

 NOVA Libraries subscribes to magazines, journals and newspapers through online databases.
-The three article databases listed below are useful for finding information on most topics.
-You may also look under Databases by Subject to find a listing of additional subject databases by academic discipline.
+The article databases listed below are useful for finding information on most topics as well as current and controversial issues.
+Look under Databases by Subject to find a listing of additional subject databases by academic discipline.